-Now in its ninth year, CSUN’s Assistive Technology Applications Certificate Program (ATACP) has graduated more than 3,000 students and is the nation’s largest assistive-technology certificate program.
+Now in its ninth year, CSUN’s Certificate of Advanced Professional Development in Assistive Technology Applications (ATACP) has graduated more than 3,000 students and is the nation’s largest assistive-technology certificate program.

 Offered through the Tseng College in collaboration with CSUN’s Center on Disabilities, this advanced professional development program provides students with a practical approach to matching assistive-technology applications to the needs of individuals with disabilities in a wide range of settings.

 The ATACP program is a 100-hour program in which participants earn 10 universally recognized Continuing Education Units (CEUs).

 The coursework consists of four components: 1) online study in preparation for live-training sessions; 2) live-training sessions; 3) additional online instruction; and 4) a final project.